Brachyglottis repanda: Cultivation

 Rangiora is easy to grow either from seed or from cuttings, though may be short-lived and requires a hard prune after flowering.

 In Māori culture

+Rangiora in Māori culture is a symbol of health and living, often contrasted with kawakawa, a plant associated with death.
 Māori used the plant for a number of medicinal uses.
 Rangiora leaves were used for wounds and old ulcerated sores, and the gum was chewed for foul breath but was poisonous if swallowed.
+The plants were also used by hunters as a way to mark trails, by breaking and exposing the white undersides of the leaves.

-The ethnographer Richard Taylor recorded that the leaves were used to wrap cakes made from hīnau berry meal while they cooked in a hāngi.
-They were also used, he claimed, to line the baskets which held the siftings of raupō pollen in the process of making bread (from the pollen), the siftings then being thrown out.
+The ethnographer Richard Taylor recorded that the leaves were used to wrap cakes made from hīnau berry meal while they cooked in a hāngī.
+They were also used, he claimed, to line the baskets which held the siftings of raupō pollen in the process of making bread (from the pollen called pungapunga), the siftings then being thrown out.
+An oil can be produced by heating the gum, which was applied to fish hooks as a lacquer.